anyahush/the-freefrom-cookbook/README.md

 ### **Existing Features**
 1. Design
     - Simple, clean design and layout with consistency throughout.
-    - Easy navigation by using navigation bar
+    - Easy navigation by using navigation bar.
+Nav links are clearly idenfied both on desktop and when sidenav is expanded on smaller devices.
-    - Responsive design allowing users to use site across all devices
+    - Responsive design allowing users to use site across all devices.
 2. Recipes
     - Recipes can be created, read, updated and deleted (CRUD) by the users.
     - On the create recipe form, the pre-populated allergen dropdown prompts users to select one or more allergens.
 The purporse of this is to ensure that users check what allergens their recipe is free from before uploading.
     - Users of the site, either logged in or not, can search the recipes either by text input and/or filtering what allergens they want the recipe to be free from.
     - Logged in users can favourite recipes and save them to their profile.
     - Logged in users can save ingredients from recipe pages to their "shopping list" on their profile.
-    - Logged in users have access to their profile, where they can view favourite recipes, recipes they uploaded and saved ingredients to their shopping list.
+    - Logged in users have access to their profile, where they can view favourite recipes, recipes they uploaded and saved ingredients in their shopping list.
     - Recipe information includes servings, prep and cook times, what allergens it is free from, category, ingredients and the method.
     - Flash messages will appear when users create, edit, delete and favourite recipes and when their shopping list has been updated.
 3. Register, Login and Logout